- Senior bicycle store workshop and retail positions

 This programme will also provide a great step towards other industry-related positions such as working in research, marketing, journalism or event management.

-Applications that meet the entry requirements are processed on a first-come, first-served basis until the programme has reached its capacity.
+Applications are processed on a first-come, first-served basis until the programme has reached its capacity.

 You will study